kalekundert/wellmap/docs/basic_usage_with_r.rst

   > devtools::install_github("kalekundert/wellmap", subdir="wellmapr")

-Usage in R is almost identical to usage in Python.
-Below is the example from the `basic_usage` tutorial, translated into R:
+You should be able to follow along with the `basic_usage` tutorial, because usage in R is almost identical to usage in python.
+For example, here is the example from step 5 of the tutorial (the first step that actually involves writing python code), translated into R:

 .. code-block:: r